danielitaniel/theater_seating_challenge/README.md

 # Theater Seating Challenge

-In this project, I use create an algorithm utilizing binary search in order to seat movie watchers at a theater (with COVID-19 protocols).
+In this project, I create an algorithm that utilizes binary search in order to seat movie watchers at a theater (with COVID-19 protocols).

 # Requirements: